 Opium addiction can cause divorce and financial problems.
 It can result in risky behavior, prostitution and crime, and at the same time, people high on opium can become victims of assault.

-How to tell that your loved one is struggling with an Opium addiction and needs help?
+How to tell that a loved one is struggling with an Opium addiction and needs help?

-Many physical and mental changes described above, such as withdrawal, can help you spot an addictive behavior.
+Many physical and mental changes described above, such as withdrawal, can help one spot an addictive behavior.

-- If your loved one is sleepy, anxious, paranoid, irritated and demotivated
+- If a loved one is sleepy, anxious, paranoid, irritated and demotivated

 - If he or she has lost weight and has difficulties sleeping